 Harcros Chemical Incorporated

-Although Harcros stopped using asbestos in the late 1970s, it didn’t stop lawsuits that followed after workers developed serious asbestos-related diseases.
+Although Harcros stopped using asbestos in the late 1970s, this didn’t stop lawsuits that followed after workers developed serious asbestos-related diseases.
 Some lawsuits were filed by a group of workers while others were filed by single plaintiffs.

 Other Job Sites Associated with Asbestos in Kansas City